melody605/readme-dateline/generatedREADME.md

-# Professional README generator
+# Professional README Generator

 ## Description

-a Node.js app usuing inquirer and FS moduiles to generate a README.mdbased onuser inputs/choices
+a Node.js app using a inquirer and FS modules to generate a README.md based on user inputs/choices

 ## Table of Contents